 Rehabilitation programme for Dislocated Shoulder:

-Once your shoulder has been popped back into to place the first thing you will have to do is wear a polishing this will be done because it will keep your shoulder comfortable while it is trying to heal, you should wear your polishing for 2-3 weeks’ maximum however if you have broken your shoulder then you should wear it for at least 6 weeks.
+Once a specialist pops your shoulder back into to place, you need to wear a polishing.
+This will keep your shoulder comfortable while it is trying to heal, you should wear your polishing for 2-3 weeks’ maximum.
+However if you break your shoulder then you should wear it for at least 6 weeks.

 Throughout the 2-3 weeks you may suffer from pain so your doctor may give you some prescription to take or you could take some painkillers like paracetamol, you could also put an ice bag on the sore area to help you from suffering pain there.

-You will be requested to go and see a physiotherapist after 2-3 three weeks once you have been there the physiotherapist will make you do some gentle movements out of your sling to help you reduce stiffness and relieve some of the pain.
-It is important for you to avoid holding your arm up at a 90-degree angle especially if force is being applied.
+You will be requested to go and see a physiotherapist after 2-3 weeks.
+Once you go, the physiotherapist will make you do some gentle movements out of your sling to help you reduce stiffness and relieve some of the pain.
+It is important for you to avoid holding your arm up at a 90-degree angle especially if you need to apply force.

-The first couple of exercises your physiotherapist could tell you to do is an isometric shoulder exercise, isometric means without movement also known as static contraction, these are exercises where the muscles are being worked without moving the joint and are often quite useful if the joint itself is still healing.
+The first couple of exercises your physiotherapist could tell you to do is an isometric shoulder exercise.
+In essence, isometric means “without movement” or “static contraction”.
+As a result, these are exercises where one works the muscles without moving the joint.
+Additionally, they are often quite useful if the joint itself is still healing.

 1. The first exercise is isometric extension this is standing with your back against a wall with your arms by your side.
 While keeping your elbows and wrist straight, push back into the wall and hold for 5 seconds you could push it to 10 seconds long if you are finding this to easy you should repeat this roughly 5 times.